 The Regiments of Foot Guards were outside of the requirement for establishing their machine gun sections as the Machine Gun Corps; however, they did form the Guards Machine Gun Battalion to consolidate their machine gun capability.

-The Guards Machine Gun Regiment was formed from units of the Household Cavalry and Cavalry of the Line.
+The Guards Machine Gun Regiment was formed from units of the Household Cavalry and the existing Guards Machine Gun Companies.
 This took place on the 10th May 1918.
 The units transferred were:

 |Battalion of G.M.G.R.||Original Unit|